Last reviewed on 20th August 2023 by Martin Alexander (Mortgage Advisor)

 Your mortgage lender will organise a survey of the property you hope to buy.
 This is classed as a mortgage survey and is purely for the lender to ensure that the property meets their requirements for the loan.

 Mortgage surveys can pick up obvious issues but can miss deep underlying problems.
-You can arrange to have your own independent survey carried out before you make any commitments.
+You can arrange to have an independent survey carried out before you make any commitments.

 There are also different surveys you can choose from: